 When the Application Publishing Service is stopped or restarted on a Relay Load Balancer via Services, GO-Global closes all the sessions that are running on the Relay Load Balancer's Dependent Hosts.
-Therefore, if you need to re-activate a Note: primary Relay Load Balancer when there are sessions running on the cluster's Dependent Hosts, don't restart the Application Publishing Service on the failover Relay Load Balancer via Services; instead, terminate the aps.exe process on the failover Relay Load Balancer using Task Manager, as described above.
+Therefore, if you need to re-activate a primary Relay Load Balancer when there are sessions running on the cluster's Dependent Hosts, don't restart the Application Publishing Service on the failover Relay Load Balancer via Services; instead, terminate the aps.exe process on the failover Relay Load Balancer using Task Manager, as described above.

 In a Farm Manager configuration, if the Farm Manager fails for any reason, Farm Hosts automatically reconnect to the failover Farm Manager.
 When a Farm Host is unable to communicate with a Farm Manager, new sessions will fail to start on the host, and the host will not appear in the Admin Console on the Farm Manager.
-Unlike with a Relay Load Balancer configuration, however, clients remain connected to their sessions even when the Farm Host is unable to communicate with a Farm Manager.
-In this way, running sessions are not affected by Farm Manager failures.
+Unlike with a Relay Load Balancer configuration, however, clients remain connected to their sessions even when the Farm Host is unable to communicate with a Farm Manager failures.
 This is illustrated in the diagram below.